 The certificate can be completed full-time over one semester or up to two years part-time.

 Credit can be transferred to the Bachelor of Sport Coaching, provided you have not graduated with the certificate (and no more than five years has elapsed).

 Possible qualification structure for Certificate in Sport Coaching

 Subjects and courses

 Students complete two core courses: SPCO 101 Introduction to Sport Coaching and SPCO 201 Athlete-Centred Coaching 1 plus two other optional courses.
-There is a prescribed list of optional courses available to choose from, so for the up-to-date listing, please check the University Regulations website.
+There is a prescribed list of optional courses available to choose from, please check the University Regulations website for an up-to-date list.